techdivision/import-docs/pages/02.getting-started/03.configuration/docs.38.md

 }
 ```

-These params can be used wherever access to the configuration object is available, e. g. in an observer like
+These params can then be used wherever access to the configuration object is available, e. g. in an observer like

 ```php